 - 2 days in Wellington + drive from Turangi

-Our pick for two nights in Rotorua was Lake View Penthouse.
+Our pick for two nights in Rotorua was Lake View Penthouse [since then the name has changed to Lakeside City Apartments].
 After looking at the photos I felt like it’s going to be a nice, comfy apartment.
 And it was…mostly.
 The only let down (only but quite significant) was the bathroom, with small, ugly shower and plastic-like basin.
-It needs just a few hundred $ and a bit of work to match the rest of the place and then it will be great.
+It needs just a little bit of work to match the rest of the place and then it will be great.